Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Introduction

 However, building traditional ALNS algorithms has long been limited by a “manual design bottleneck.”
 Implementing a high-performance algorithm depends heavily on domain experts’ prior knowledge and a tedious trial-and-error process.
 Designers not only need to handcraft operators tailored to a specific problem structure, but also have to carefully tune the weight-update formula, parameters in the acceptance rule, and the logic that controls the level of destruction, among many other details.
 This experience-driven trial-and-error paradigm leads to long development cycles, adapts poorly to changing environments, and is constrained by the designer’s own perspective, often failing to discover algorithmic logic that is non-intuitive yet computationally more effective.

+Before the recent rise of large language models (LLMs), the automated design of heuristics had already been explored in evolutionary computation, especially through genetic programming (GP) \citep{o2009riccardo} and hyper-heuristics \citep{burke2013hyper}.
+GP evolves program structures automatically through operations such as mutation and recombination, and has been used to generate heuristics or adaptive decision rules for combinatorial optimization.
+Related lines of work, such as GP-based and grammatical-evolution-based hyper-heuristics, have shown that components including heuristic selection rules, acceptance criteria, and neighborhood combinations can be automatically evolved rather than manually handcrafted.
+However, these approaches typically rely on predefined program representations and syntax-level search, which limits the extent of high-level semantic redesign across the full ALNS pipeline.

-In recent years, large language models (LLMs) such as GPT, DeepSeek, and Grok have made major breakthroughs in code generation and logical reasoning, opening a new path to break through this algorithm design bottleneck.
+In recent years, LLMs such as GPT, DeepSeek, and Grok have made major breakthroughs in code generation and logical reasoning, opening a new path to break through this algorithm design bottleneck.
 Studies including DeepMind’s FunSearch \citep{romera2024mathematical} and AlphaEvolve \citep{novikov2025alphaevolve}, as well as NVIDIA’s Eureka \citep{ma2023eureka}, suggest that LLMs may surpass human baselines in areas like mathematical discovery and strategy design.
 This signals a broader shift in algorithm design—from “expert-crafted by humans” to “automatically evolved with the help of large models.”

 Even so, using LLMs to design complex meta-heuristics is still at an early, exploratory stage.
-Existing work such as ReEvo \citep{ye2024reevo}. and LMO \citep{liu2025large} demonstrates that LLMs can generate heuristic operators, but most of these efforts focus on local optimization at the “operator level,” while treating the “decision layer” (e.g., weight updates) and the “control layer” (e.g., acceptance criteria) as fixed.
+Existing work, including ReEvo \citep{ye2024reevo} and LLM-based multiobjective evolutionary optimization \citep{liu2025large}, shows that LLMs can generate heuristic operators, but most of these efforts focus on local optimization at the “operator level,” while treating the “decision layer” (e.g., weight updates) and the “control layer” (e.g., acceptance criteria) as fixed.
 This kind of “unbalanced evolution” can easily create bottlenecks: even advanced heuristic operators are constrained by traditional decision logic (such as static weights or fixed thresholds), limiting overall performance due to the weakest link in the algorithmic chain.
 In ALNS, performance depends not only on how good the operators are, but also on whether the decision and control layers can adaptively match the operators’ search behavior.
 Therefore, what is urgently needed is a full-pipeline automated design framework that can systematically redesign everything from low-level operators to high-level control logic.